A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Experiments

 Figure~\ref{fig:crosstask} shows the test errors of each fine-tuning task and fitted learning curves with \eq{eq:simple-law}, which describes the effect of pre-training data size $n$ for all combinations of pre-training and fine-tuning tasks.
-In most cases, the scaling law fits with the empirical fine-tuning test errors with high accuracy.
-The fittings of \transfer{mulclass}{semseg} and \transfer{normal}{semseg} are less accurate than the others.
-We empirically observed that the score of semantic segmentation at fine-tuning had much higher variance than other fine-tuning tasks, and this may cause under-fittings because of the instability.
+The scaling law fits with the empirical fine-tuning test errors with high accuracy in most cases.